-In actuality, evidence of high-quality discussions is lacking, systems ensuring rapid access to POLST documents are fragmented, and information regarding patient satisfaction with these documents is scarce.
-Nonetheless, this guideline strongly recommends using the POLST process as the best means available at this time to document and communicate the preferences of individual patients with serious illness for medical care (Bomba, 2012, Hickman, 2015).
+In actuality, evidence of high-quality discussions is often lacking, systems ensuring rapid access to POLST documents are fragmented, and information regarding patient satisfaction with these documents is scarce.
+Nonetheless, this guideline strongly recommends using the POLST process as the best means available at this time to document and communicate the preferences of individual patients with serious illness for medical care.
+(Bomba, 2012; Hickman, 2015)

-The major advantages of the POLST form over standard advance directives is that, when adopted as the community standard, the information is clear, unambiguous, flexible, portable, available across all sites of care, and more likely to be honored by all clinicians when needed.
+The major advantage of the POLST form is that it puts into action your advance directive.
+When adopted as the community standard, the information is clear, unambiguous, flexible, portable, available across all sites of care and likely to be honored by all clinicians when needed.
 One observational study showed a marked increase in the rate of completion of POLST documents among long-term care residents in California, and no racial differences were identified.
-(Jennings, 2016) And while ultimately clinicians should be the principal individuals completing POLST documents with patients, non-clinicians such as social workers and trained lay facilitators can help educate individuals and their agents in understanding and clarifying goals of care (Wang, 2017).
+(Jennings, 2016) And while ultimately clinicians should be the principal individuals completing POLST documents with patients, nonclinicians such as trained lay facilitators can help educate individuals and their agents in understanding and clarifying goals of care.
+(Wang, 2017)

-See the Implementation Tools and Resources Table for more information on the POLST.
+See the Implementation Tools and Resources Tables for more information on the POLST.

-Potential Barriers to completing advance directive:
+Potential barriers to completing an advance directive:

-- Discussions with patients and families are time-consuming and clinicians in fee-for-service practices lacked direction for billing of this professional service.
-In 2016 CMS implemented specific advance planning codes (CPT codes 99497 and 99498) to support reimbursement.).
-See the Implementation Tools and Resources Table for more information. - Many clinicians believe it is not appropriate to begin advance care directive planning on an outpatient basis.
+- Discussions with patients and families are time-consuming, and clinicians in fee-for-service practices can lack direction for billing of this professional service.
+In 2016 CMS implemented specific advance planning codes (CPT codes 99497 and 99498) to support reimbursement).
+See the Implementation Tools and Resources Tables for more information. - Many clinicians believe it is not appropriate to begin advance care planning on an outpatient basis.

 Overcoming this barrier: When beginning a discussion of advance care planning, simply ask, "Do you know what an advance directive is?
 Do you have one?"
-Normalizing this conversation, e.g. "I ask all of my patients this question, sick or well," and introducing the topic early in the therapeutic relationship, can reassure patients.
-Many people believe that if a loved one has financial power of attorney, he/she doesn't need a separate medical power of attorney.
+Normalizing this conversation, e.g., "I ask all of my patients this question, sick or well," and introducing the topic early in the therapeutic relationship can reassure patients.

+• Many people believe that if a loved one has financial power of attorney, he/she doesn't need a separate medical power of attorney.
 This is not true.
 Most often these are separate legal roles.

-Overcoming this barrier: When discussing power-of-attorney with your patient, assess his/her understanding.
+Overcoming this barrier: When discussing power of attorney with your patient, assess his/her understanding.
 Have literature and information about online resources in your office to clear up discrepancies.